wsnewman/learning_ros/Part_6/coordinator/README.md

 Start up the manipulator controls and nav-stack.
 Wait for simulator to stabilize.
 Then launch:
 `roslaunch coordinator command_bundler.launch`

-The above launch file includes the launchfile:
+The above launch file includes the launchfile: baxter_variations/mobot_startup_navstack.launch`
-`roslaunch baxter_variations mobot_startup_navstack.launch`

 The launch sequence may result in the blocks having fallen to the floor.
 Reset the model poses via Gazebo using Edit->reset model poses.